selaere/code-guessing/README.md

 Precise pixel positioning of objects is a little bit of an art, you have to write to a register when the beam is in the right position and tweak it afterwards.
 Thankfully we only have to do that once, to put them both in the center, and then move them horizontally by a few pixels every frame.
 I didn't think it would just let you move it to the other side of the screen.
 It does.
 Yay!

-We can fill the inside using another feature, the "playfield", a sort of low resolution background.
-The playfield has to be symmetric so it's actually important that the circle is in the center (I don't think i did this pixel perfectly but it looks fine).
+We can fill the inside using another feature, the PF ("playfield", shown in purple), a sort of low resolution background.
+The playfield has to be symmetric so it's actually important that the circle is in the center (I don't think I did this pixel perfectly but it looks fine).

 That's two lookup tables in the ROM, one for the small movements of the missiles and one for the size of the playfield.
 I filled these by [drawing a circle in GIMP](https://www.wikihow.com/Draw-a-Circle-in-Gimp) and manually counting pixels and filling it up with squares.
 Of course it's slightly wrong.
 But you can't tell!